-Promoting the compatibility of family & career as well as equal opportunities for male and female scientists is of particular importance to all members and institutions involved in MARIE.
+Promoting the compatibility of family and career as well as equal opportunities for male and female scientists is of particular importance to all members and institutions involved in MARIE.

-In the seconde phase, MARIE will intensify its efforts to support the already above average number of female PhD students as well as additional female scientists.
-Therefore, the following innovations are planned for the seconde phase:
+In the second phase, MARIE is intensifying its efforts to support the already above average number of female PhD students as well as additional female scientists.
+Therefore, the following innovations are currently being realized in the second phase:

-As a researcher of MARIE you may benefit from above mentioned measures.
+As a researcher in MARIE you may benefit from above mentioned and other measures.
 Detailed information is provided in the following DFG-guidelines.
-If you have any questions and need support, please feel free to contact the coordination office at any time.
+If you have any questions and need support, please feel free to contact the coordination office at any time

 Information on the various institutions involved in MARIE as far as gender equality is concerned can be found via the following links: